isomerpages/moh-upec/_our-work/Community Responsiveness/Community Outreach.md

 <p></p>
 <p><strong><u>DARE Roadshows</u></strong>
 </p>
-<p>To increase public awareness of CPR and AED, we collaborate with our partners
+<p>To increase public awareness of CPR and AED, we collaborate with various
-to run roadshows at heartlands, attractions and clubhouses.</p>
+partners to run roadshows at heartlands, attractions and clubhouses.</p>
 <p></p>